 Daily Harvest Price

-Sometimes I literally only have 2 minutes before I have to run out the door, or I don’t want to spend time cooking another meal.
+Sometimes I only have 2 minutes before I have to run out the door, or I don’t want to spend time cooking another meal.
 Despite what seems like a high price tag… I think it’s worth it.
 Here’s the breakdown on Daily Harvest Prices

 Daily Harvest Weekly Boxes